HermesBoots/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 ## Inventing Is Just a Combination of Brains and Materials.
 The More Brains You Use, the Less Material You Need
 Printing all combinations of two digits without repeats with only 5 `putchar` calls, a nested loop, and several conditions.

+## The Success Combination in Business: Do What You Do Better... and: Do More of What You Do
+Printing all combinations of three digits without repeats with only 6 `putchar` calls.